sassoftware/sasoptpy/doc/guide/basics.rst

 :class:`Expression` objects hold mathematical expressions.
 Although these objects are mostly used under the hood when defining a model, it is possible to define a custom :class:`Expression` to use later.

+When :class:`Variable` objects are used in a mathematical expression, sasoptpy creates an :class:`Expression` object
+automatically:

 .. ipython:: python